YanCotta/GeneExpressionAnalysisTool/README.md

 - Volcano plots
 - Quality control visualizations

-## Contributing
+## 🤝 Contributing

-Feel free to contribute as much as you want!
+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License
+## 📜 License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Citation
+## 📝 Citation

 ```bibtex
 @software{gene_expression_tool,